bytedance/Fastbot_Android/README.md

 ## Usage
 ### Environment preparation
-* Make Android version on your device or emulator is Android 5, 6, 7, 8, 9, 10, 11
+* Make sure Android version on your device or emulator is Android 5, 6, 7, 8, 9, 10, 11
 * Push framework.jar and monkeyq.jar into your device, most likely /sdcard
 ```
 adb push framework.jar /sdcard